Hermitian unitary matrices with modular permutation symmetry: Real case (Symmetric orthogonal matrices)

 Elements of $\MR_n(0)$ and $\MR_n(1)$ represent (up to the factor $\frac{1}{\sqrt{d^2+n-1}}$) symmetric Hadamard and symmetric conference matrices, respectively, of order $n$.
 For this reason, matrices $\S\in\MR_n(d)$ with $d\in\left[0,\frac{n}{2}-1\right]$ can be regarded as a straightforward generalization of the concept of symmetric Hadamard/conference matrices.
 A special subset of them, namely matrices $\S\in\MR_n(d)$ with constant signs of the diagonal elements, have been studied in~\cite{SL82}.
 In this section we are interested in the case with general, mixed diagonal signs.

 Let us begin with examination of matrices of small orders.
 If $n$ is small, it is an easy excercise to find admissible values of $d$ using the orthogonality of the matrix rows.
-The results are summarized in the following Observation. \begin{observation} It holds: \begin{itemize} \item $\MR_2(d)$ is non-empty for all $d\in[0,\infty)$; \item $\MR_3(d)$ is non-empty if and only if $d=\frac{1}{2}$; \item $\MR_4(d)$ is non-empty if and only if $d=1$. \end{itemize} \end{observation}
+The results are summarized in the following Observation. \begin{observation} The following hold: \begin{itemize} \item $\MR_2(d)$ is non-empty for all $d\in[0,\infty)$; \item $\MR_3(d)$ is non-empty if and only if $d=\frac{1}{2}$; \item $\MR_4(d)$ is non-empty if and only if $d=1$. \end{itemize} \end{observation}

 For dealing with $\S\in\MR_n(d)$ for a general $n$, let us introduce a notion of the \emph{standard form}: \begin{definition} We say that a matrix $\S\in\MR_n(d)$ is in the \emph{standard form} if

 and $p\geq\frac{n}{2}$.
 For any $\S$ in the standard form, we define $Q=\sqrt{d^2+n-1}\S$, and denote the blocks of $Q$ by $Q^{(I)},Q^{(II)},Q^{(III)},Q^{(IV)}$, where $Q^{(I)}$ is the left upper one of size $p\times p$, i.e.,